Naughty BitsJohn Haber

 If not, as an antidote one can always see how the rest of the focus group pulls it off.
 Perry Rubenstein has just one work each by ten artists, Richter at his murkiest among them.
 That plays it safe, but they hang together well.
 They include Jack Goldstein's fireworks against an enigmatic city in silhouette, Vija Celmins's galactic points of light, Enoc Perez's solarized cliff dwelling, Mary Weatherford's hazy Crystal Shores of You, and Eberhard Havekost's even blurrier cross between an automobile hood and a Mark Rothko.
 The exhibition title, "The Trace of a Trace of a Trace," makes Eisler's cast a model of clarity by comparison.

-Take Angelina Gualdoni's Memory Glides Forward (The Future Precedes the Past).
+Take Angelina Gualdoni and Memory Glides Forward (The Future Precedes the Past).
 The title gets at what happens when art translates visual data into a human landscape.
 The subject, a loft-like space under construction, places the site in a context of a contemporary city—and perhaps the making or display of art.
 So do the framing symmetrical, crossed staircases and the perspective grid of insulating ceiling panels.
 The icy colors lend to both the appearance of reflective glass, and a brushy foreground seems about the engulf the already entropic interior.
-Work like this may vaguely echo the Romantic sublime, itself perhaps another allusion in Eisler's "Rapt," but that feels so much more relevant to painting today without the icebergs.
+Work like this echo the Romantic sublime, itself perhaps another allusion in Eisler's "Rapt," but without the icebergs.

 After all that comedy, artifice, and embrace of danger, has a more shocking artist mellowed out?
 As one enters Nan Goldin's gallery, one easily think so.
 Instead of sex, drugs, and life on the edge, one encounters sunsets, an elderly couple still celebrating their lives, and railway tracks reaching to their vanishing point through a quiet, open landscape.
 Instead of an intense, day-by-day scrutiny of herself and her friends, one has medium-to-large photographs that seem to share anything but a story.
 And then one enters a darkened room, for the slide show from which they derive, and everything changes.